LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Abstract

 \section{Abstract}

-This letter presents an accurate and robust Lidar Inertial Odometry framework.
-We fuse LiDAR scans with IMU data using a tightly-coupled iterative error state Kalman filter for robust and fast localization.
-To achieve robust correspondence matching, we represent the points as a set of Gaussian distributions and evaluate the divergence in variance for outlier rejection.
-Based on the fitted distributions, a new residual metric is proposed for the filter-based Lidar inertial odometry, which demonstrates an improvement from merely quantifying distance to incorporating variance disparity, further enriching the comprehensiveness and accuracy of the residual metric.
-Due to the strategic design of the residual metric, we propose a simple yet effective voxel-solely mapping scheme, which only necessities the maintenance of one centroid and one covariance matrix for each voxel.
-Experiments on different datasets demonstrate the robustness and accuracy of our framework for various data inputs and environments.
-To the benefit of the robotics society, we open source the code at \href{https://github.com/Ji1Xingyu/lio_gvm}{https://github.com/Ji1Xingyu/lio\_gvm}.
+This letter presents a probabilistic voxel-based LiDAR Inertial Odometry framework for accurate and robust pose estimation.
+The framework addresses the correspondence mismatching issue by representing the LiDAR points as a set of Gaussian distributions and evaluating the divergence in variance for outlier rejection.
+Based on the fitted distributions, a new residual metric is proposed for the filter-based Lidar inertial odometry by incorporating both the distance and variance disparities, further enriching the comprehensiveness and accuracy of the residual metric.
+With the strategic design of the residual, we propose a simple yet effective voxel-solely mapping scheme, which only requires the maintenance of one centroid and one covariance matrix for each voxel.
+Experiments on different datasets demonstrate the robustness and high accuracy of our framework for various data inputs and environments.
+To the benefit of the robotics society, we open-source the code at \href{https://github.com/Ji1Xingyu/lio_gvm}{https://github.com/Ji1Xingyu/lio\_gvm}.